ucsb-cs148-w24/project-pj01-universityclothing/team/sprint03/lec16.md

 -
 ## **Anika Misra**
 ### **I DID**
-- Researched possible options for a popup
+- Created a popup in the event of unsuccessful login

 ### **I WILL DO**
+- Making sure that people can retry logging in if the popup appears
-- Finish implementing the popup for unsuccessful login
+- Fixing the automatic login issue